lg/osrun/README.md

 ### TODO

 - [ ] Pipe errors into the output
-- [ ] Get clipboard to work on noVNC
 - [ ] Add support for Windows 10 / MacOS
 - [ ] Figure out if hvf acceleration is at all possible for MacOS
 - [ ] Support stdin into the VM